*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 No one really uses the word tisane when describing herbal tea unless they want to sound a little smarter than the audience they are talking to.
 You will see it used quite a bit on tea websites but it means the exact same thing as herbal tea to herbal infusions.

-Chamomile tea is one of hundreds of different herbal teas.
+Chamomile tea is one of the hundreds of different herbal teas.
 Rose petals and lavender to peppermint and cherry bark to aniseed and calendula, these are all herbal teas, that aren’t really teas.

 Check out our list of the 10 best chamomile teas to try this year.
 You won’t want to miss out on some of these amazing blends.